-Customers who regularly travel abroad to countries like Australia and the USA may also wish to consider Three’s Feel At Home offer as an alternative.
+Customers who regularly travel abroad to countries like Australia and the USA may also wish to consider Three’s Go Roam offer as an alternative.

-For customers on EE Essential, there’s a 3-month free trial available for the BT Sport app.
-After your initial three months, you’ll need to pay £5/month for ongoing access to the BT Sport app, and a further £10/month if you’d like to maintain casting capabilities.
+For customers on EE Essential, there’s a 3-month free trial of the BT Sport app with casting.
+After your initial three months, you’ll need to pay £5/month if you’d like ongoing access to the BT Sport app, and a further £10/month if you’d like to maintain casting capabilities.

 The BT Sport app allows you to watch BT Sport 1, BT Sport 2, BT Sport 3 and ESPN on your EE smartphone.
 You’ll be able to watch live games from the Barclays Premier League, UEFA Champions League and UEFA Europa League.
 There is also a range of other sporting action including Aviva Premiership Rugby, Moto GP, UFC and more.

-The subscription only covers you to watch BT Sport on your smartphone.
+The basic subscription only covers you to watch BT Sport on your smartphone.
 You’ll need the £10/month Casting add-on to cover watching BT Sport on your television via an Apple TV or Google Chromecast.
 Customers with the casting add-on can watch BT Sport without using their data allowance.
 For more information, see the BT Sport FAQs on EE’s website.

-With the offer, you’ll be able to trade-in your handset after 12 months to upgrade to a newer version (for instance, you could replace your Galaxy S9 with a new Galaxy S10 this time next year).
+With the offer, you’ll be able to trade-in your handset after 12 months to upgrade to a newer version.
 EE will waive any early termination fees but you’ll need to commit for another 24 months when upgrading your handset.
 Your new plan must also cost either the same or more each month.
-There may also be an upfront charge to get your new handset.
+There may be an upfront charge to get your new handset.

 If your old device is damaged when you trade it in, a charge of at least £100 will be made.
 There is also a charge of between £240 and £480 if you don’t have an old device to trade-in.

 Remember, it’s also possible to upgrade your handset at any time by purchasing an unlocked smartphone outside of your contract.